 Simplify lunch packing by compiling sandwich ingredients—cold cuts, condiments—and juice boxes in a container that you can quickly pull out of the fridge.
 Use another bin for bread and snacks.
 If you buy, say, pretzels in bulk, empty them into smaller, see-through containers.
 Once you’re ready, take everything out and set up an assembly line.
 Insulated to-go food containers and reusable sandwich bags streamline the packing routine.

 Keep kids from trashing the kitchen by setting up an after-school snack station.
 Leave a tray on the counter with everything they’ll need for a quick bite, such as granola bars and fruit.
 This can also help late-risers get out the door in the morning.
 And store snacks at eye level in cupboards or the fridge so kids can find what they want without rummaging.

 Create a hub.

 Put a big desk-pad calendar next to a large bulletin board to create a command center for your family.
 Keep track of each family member’s activities with different-colored pens.
 Tack up school lunch menus, directories, chore charts and anything else you refer to frequently.

-Designate a surface near the bulletin board—a desk, table or countertop directly below is ideal—for handling day-to-day paperwork.
+Designate a surface near the bulletin board—a desk, table or countertop directly below is ideal—for handling day-to-day paperwork (keep countertops clean with ECOS All-Purpose Cleaner).
 Set up a filing system with stacking letter trays where permission slips, school notices, assignment sheets and mail can be stashed.
 Try to sift through it at the end of each day.
 Organize paperwork you need to keep throughout the school year—or longer, such as directories and report cards—in a folder for each child.